kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_07_making_it_work.md

 - Add more lubrication
 - Try a different position

-Pain is your body saying *"something is wrong."*
+Pain is your body saying "something is wrong."

 Don't push through pain.
 Address it.

 (We'll discuss pain in more detail in Chapter 12)

----

-### New Words You'll Know
+## New Words You'll Know

-**Penetration** — When the penis enters the vagina.
+**Penetration**: When the penis enters the vagina.

-**Thrust** — The in-and-out movement during sex.
+**Thrust**: The in-and-out movement during sex.

-**Grinding** — A rocking, rubbing movement instead of thrusting.
+**Grinding**: A rocking, rubbing movement instead of thrusting.

-**Rhythm** — The speed and pattern of movement.
+**Rhythm**: The speed and pattern of movement.

-**Lubricant/Lube** — Slippery gel to reduce friction (natural or store-bought).
+**Lubricant/Lube**: Slippery gel to reduce friction (natural or store-bought).

----

-### Something to Think About
+## Something to Think About

 Which of these tips could help YOU?
-- Adding hand touch?
-- Grinding instead of thrusting?
-- The pillow trick?
+Adding hand touch?
+Grinding instead of thrusting?
+The pillow trick?
+Better communication?
-- Better communication?

 Pick ONE to try next time.
 Small changes, big differences.

----

-### Coming Up Next...
+## Coming Up Next

 There's another way to give the clitoris attention — one that many couples find even MORE effective than hands.
 It's the tongue.
 Soft, precise, and gentle.
 Chapter 8 explores **"Using Your Mouth"** — oral sex basics for both partners.
 This is a topic that some find uncomfortable.
 That's okay.
 Read it anyway.
 Knowledge removes fear. 👅

----

 ## Quiz